landinfotech/mycivitas/docs/src/developer/guide/templates/pull-request-template.md

 ## Checklist

 - [ ] I have tested the changes.
-- [ ] I have updated documentation if needed.
+- [ ] I have updated the documentation if needed.
 - [ ] My code follows the project's coding standards.
 - [ ] I have added unit tests if applicable.